gallettilance/gallettilance.github.io/README.md

 ### Written Midterms

-In class, closed notes, multiple choice exam.
+In-class, closed-notes exams focused on reasoning and model behavior.

+The three written midterms are cumulative and are designed to reward growth:

+- **Midterm 1 (Foundations):** distance/similarity, clustering basics, K-means/K-means++, hierarchical/density-based ideas, soft clustering.
+- **Midterm 2 (Foundations + New Models):** everything from Midterm 1, plus SVD/dimensionality reduction, classification (KNN, trees, Naive Bayes), evaluation basics, and model tradeoffs.
+- **Midterm 3 (Full Course):** everything from Midterms 1-2, plus SVMs, linear/logistic regression, and neural network fundamentals with emphasis on transfer to unfamiliar settings.

+### Cumulative Exam Scoring Policy

+Written midterms are cumulative and scored to reward learning over time.

+- If your score on the next written midterm is **higher**, the earlier midterm score is replaced by the **higher score**.
+- If your score on the next written midterm is **not higher**, we keep a **weighted average** to still value later performance.
+- Weights used for roll-forward averaging: **previous score = 40%**, **new score = 60%**.

+This means improving later can recover from an earlier poor performance, while consistency is still rewarded.

 ### Applied Midterm

-The applied midterm will be a Kaggle Data Science competition among the students in the class with a live leaderboard.
-Students will need to submit predictions based on a training dataset and meet certain benchmarks to earn points.
+The applied midterm will be a Kaggle data science competition among students in the class with a live leaderboard.
+You will submit predictions based on a training dataset and meet benchmarks to earn points.

 ### Final Project